lijinhan21/language-conditioned-ACT/README.md

 ## Conclusions

-- Can we successfully train an end-to-end language-conditioned multi-task policy?
+- **Can we successfully train an end-to-end language-conditioned multi-task policy?**
-    - <font color=purple>Yes!</font>
+    - Yes!

-- How does performance change if we replace language instructions with one-hot vectors?
+- **How does performance change if we replace language instructions with one-hot vectors?**
-    - <font color=purple>One-hot embeddings can reflect motion similarity, while language embedding can capture both semantics and motions.</font>
+    - One-hot embeddings can reflect motion similarity, while language embedding can capture both semantics and motions.
-    - <font color=purple>No significant difference in success rates on trained tasks.</font>
+    - No significant difference in success rates on trained tasks.

-    - Does the use of language help generalization?
+    - **Does the use of language help generalization?**
-        - <font color=purple>Not yet. </font>
+        - Not yet.
-    - How do the number of tasks and the scale of data influence the results?
+    - **How do the number of tasks and the scale of data influence the results?**
-        - <font color=purple>A slightly lower success rate on individual tasks when trained with more tasks.</font>
+        - A slightly lower success rate on individual tasks when trained with more tasks.
-        - <font color=purple>Learned (slightly) better task representations with more trained tasks.</font>
+        - Learned (slightly) better task representations with more trained tasks.

 ---